Nyoho Mountain Hiking Guide — Nikko’s Remote Peak

 Summit2,483 m (女峰山)

-AccessDrive to parking at waypoint B (ordinary car OK, ~1,514 m) or bus pass to stand #41 and walk in — 4WD no longer required
+AccessDrive to the waypoint B parking (ordinary car OK, ~1,514 m) or bus to Kotokuiriguchi and walk in — 4WD no longer required

 National ParkYes — Nikko National Park

 Base at Earth Hostel Nikko Riverhouse before and after.
-We know this mountain personally and can advise on access, parking at waypoint B, and the best single- or two-day plan.
+We know this mountain personally and can advise on access, parking, and the best single- or two-day plan.
+The hostel runs a free shuttle to and from Tobu Nikko Station or (JR) Nikko Station multiple times daily — see our access page for passes and directions.

 Why Hike Nyoho?